Squarespace Search Bar Not Working

 Instant Search Results

-The search bar delivers real-time, relevant results as users type, allowing for an efficient and refined search process.
+The search bar delivers real-time, search results as users type, allowing for an efficient and refined search process.

 Comprehensive Content Indexing